VladyslavHuts/ai-interaction-library/ai-interaction-react/README.md

 export default App
 ```
 Key concepts demonstrated:
-* Rendering the <Camera /> component, which handles camera input and visual processing
+* Rendering the <CameraComponent /> component, which handles camera input and visual processing
 * Using the useVoice() hook to access current voice commands and listening state

 For a complete working example, see the /examples directory included in this repository.